TencentBlueKing/bk-lesscode/lib/client/src/components/help-doc-detail/docs/en/api.md

 ### Generating a Function on the API Management Page

-Navigate to the Application Development -> Resource Management -> API Management page.
+Navigate to the App Development -> Resource Management -> API Management page.
 In the action column of the existing API list, click on "Generate Function."
 The API information will be automatically included, and users can continue filling in the relevant parameters to generate a function.

 <img src="../../../../images/help/en/api-02.png" alt="grid" width="80%" class="help-img" />

 ### Selecting an API in a New Function

-In Application Development -> JS Function Development, or Page Editing -> Function Management, click on "Create New Function."
+In App Development -> JS Function Development, or Page Editing -> Function Management, click on "Create New Function."
 Select "Remote Function" as the function type, and you can choose the API we created from the API dropdown options.

 <img src="../../../../images/help/en/api-03.png" alt="grid" width="80%" class="help-img" />